bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="Object, example; document.getElementById('myID')." />
 </p>

-The next data type is called object.
+The next data type is called <b>object</b>.
 Because sometimes the variables or the nodes are more complex than just a number or couple characters.
 A node in the DOM would be a really good example.
 If you think about a paragraph element to it, paragraphs are not just a number or a string,